clovett/SmartSockets/README.md

 DataContractSerializer with support for custom types.
 It is also fast, with round trip times under 1 millisecond.

+### Installation

+This package is provided on [nuget.org](https://www.nuget.org/packages/LovettSoftware.SmartSockets/).

 ### SmartSocketServer

 This class sets up a UDP broadcaster so clients on the same network can find the server by